Orbital Chern Insulator at $\nu=-2$ in Twisted MoTe$_{2}$

 Here $\tau$ is the valley index, and $V_{\alpha\beta}$ is the Coulomb interaction taking the form $V_{\alpha\beta }(q)=\frac{2\pi e^{2}}{\epsilon q}e^{-qd_{0}(1-\delta_{\alpha\beta})}$, with $\delta_{\alpha\beta}$ being the Kronecker delta.

 $H_{0}$ features the Kane-Mele type topological dispersion in its lowest two minibands~\cite{wu_topological_2019}, which are predominantly accounted by two moir\'{e} orbitals residing on opposite layers (c.f.
 Fig.~\ref{fig:schematic}(a)), forming a honeycomb superlattice where Berry phase from the layer texture realizes the flux needed in Kane-Mele model~\cite{yu_giant_2020}.
 Earlier work based on the two-orbital Kane-Mele Hubbard model found that the ground state at filling 2 is a AFMz QAH at a range of finite ionic potential $\Delta_{AB}$ that lifts the A-B sublattice (Fig.~\ref{fig:schematic}(a)) degeneracy, which undergoes a magnetic phase transition with the decrease of $\Delta_{AB}$~\cite{jiang_antiferromagnetic_2018}, becoming a trivial in-plane antiferromagnet (AFMxy) in the neighbourhood of $\Delta_{AB}=0$~\cite{hohenadler_quantum_2012, qiu_interaction-driven_2023}.
-Hartree Fock calculations from Eq. (\ref{eq:hmthf}) can produce these spin magnetic orders with qualitatively the same dependence on interlayer bias $D$~\cite{liu_gate-tunable_2023}.
+Hartree Fock calculations from Eq.~(\ref{eq:hmthf}) can produce these spin magnetic orders with qualitatively the same dependence on interlayer bias $D$~\cite{liu_gate-tunable_2023}.

 On the other hand, the moir\'{e} orbitals here are rather extended in the shallow confinement which also varies significantly with $D$, and their direct Coulomb exchange, absent in the Kane-Mele Hubbard model~\cite{jiang_antiferromagnetic_2018}, is responsible for the observed FMz QAH at $\nu=-1$~\cite{anderson_programming_2023}.
 A \textit{k}-space Hartree-Fock treatment keeping large number of minibands is necessitated to properly account for the subtle $D$ dependence of the spatial and layer wavefunction, as well as the orbital magnetization.
-To focus on the AFMz state and its intrinsic connection to the FMz QAH state at $\nu=-1$, the calculations presented below are restricted to the out-of-plane spin configurations which allow keeping more minibands (148) for accurate account of the orbital information.
+The calculations presented below have considered 148 minibands for each spin component.
+The orbital magnetization is calculated following ref.~\cite{xiao_berry_2010}.